Peer Cohorts & Work Groups

 Wildfires – How to Preserve and Protect Housing

-This work group is for local planning and housing staff interested in learning about how the emerging regular reality of wildfires can be included in agencies land use planning efforts including Housing Elements and Safety Elements.
-The work group held four virtual workshops with experts presenting current information and best practices, case studies, and recent experiences.
-These sessions will help local agencies gain a better understanding of the evolution and behavior of wildfires, defensible space, home hardening, evacuations (new laws, practical approaches, and new models), and responsive land use planning in the (WUI) Wildfire/Urban Interface.
-Each session's Resource Guides with practical take away information and references to key documents and helpful background materials are posted below.
+This work group was designed for local planning and housing staff interested in learning about how the emerging regular reality of wildfires can be included in agencies land use planning efforts, including Housing Elements and Safety Elements.
+The work group held four virtual sessions with experts presenting current information and best practices, case studies, and recent experiences.
+These sessions helped local agencies gain a better understanding of the evolution and behavior of wildfires, defensible space, home hardening, evacuations (new laws, practical approaches, and new models), and responsive land use planning in the (WUI) Wildfire/Urban Interface.

 View details about all four Wildfires work group sessions, or see details for each of the sessions below: